-A Certificate of Occupancy is issued by the Commissioner for the Department of Buildings certifying that a building conforms to the general, special, and structural requirements of the Chicago Building Code applicable to new multiple dwellings.
+A Certificate of Occupancy is issued by the Department of Buildings to certify that residential buildings with 4 or more units and larger non-residential buildings conform to the requirements of the Chicago Building Code.

-A Certificate of Occupancy is required for buildings that meet one of the following criteria
+A Certificate of Occupancy is REQUIRED for permitted work that meets one or more of the following:

 - Plumbing underground

 - Rebar, structural steel prior to concrete pours (initial and ongoing)